 By tradition, cenotes are a distinctive insignia of the natural Yucatecan landscape.
 Sunlight filtering through the cracks in the rocks and projecting onto the transparent water is visual banquet for nature lovers.
-Cenotes vary in size and shape according to their location.
-They can be as irregular as the sunken ground which makes them possible.
+Cenotes vary in size and shape according to their location; they can be as irregular as the sunken ground which makes them possible.

-Some are open in the form of a lake or pool: others are half hidden ih the caverns: still others are completely enclosed save for the sprinkling of sunlight through the cracks above, and some are only accessible by trailing underground passages.
+Some are open in the form of a lake or pool; others are half hidden in the caverns.
+While others are completely enclosed and some are only accessible by trailing underground passages.
 Although no two forms are alike, it can be said that they share certain characteristics.

-The water is cold since it emerges from underground deposits; it is clear and rich in flora and fauna, giving rise to an eco-system in almost perfect balance, and spectacularly beautiful.
+The water is cold since it emerges from underground deposits; it is clear and rich in flora and fauna, giving rise to an eco-system in almost perfect balance and spectacularly beautiful.

 For many years the cenotes of Yucatan have been the object of speculation and legend, since they played a determining role in the development of the Maya civilization.
 Immense communities grew up around them, making them the hub of the city.

 An abundant quantity of offerings and jewelry has been recovered from the floor of the cenotes, apparently thrown into the depths after human sacrifices.
-Ceramic remains and utensils destined for religious ceremonies have also been found.
+Ceramic remains and utensils used for religious ceremonies have also been found.

-Submerging and penetrating the cavern depths, exploring subaquatic galleries, and finding your way through the labyrinth of underwater tunnels is an unforgettable experience for any enthusiast.
+In addition to their exquisite natural beauty, cenotes have an important archaeological value and are perfect for ecotourism activities, such as cave diving.
+Submerging and penetrating the cavern depths, exploring subaquatic galleries and finding your way through the labyrinth of underwater tunnels is an unforgettable experience for any enthusiast.